cicero343/cicero343.github.io/_posts/2024-08-23-Uncovering-Hidden-Information-in-Files.md

 My experience (thus far) is that quite a few of these tools are not that difficult to use, so I'll be outlining some of them in this post.

-I'm by no means an expert in steganography, reverse engineering or file analysis; so, perhaps I will update this post as time goes on!
+I'm by no means an expert in these areas; so, perhaps I will update this post as time goes on!

 <br>